-The bone marrow service is busy with each resident performing in excess of 100 bone marrow procedures during their residency; therefore the 2 residents and 2 fellows on hematopathology rotate performance of bone marrows.
+Each resident is afforded the opportunity to perform 30-50 supervised bone marrow procedures during their entire residency.
 There is a numerical limit on the number of bone marrows a housestaff member performs in one day, ensuring this does not interfere with the other aspects of resident education.

 |7:30-8:30||Mandatory AP/CP Conference (when occurring)|